mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

     ![](assets/jo-dynamic_report_journey_12.png)

-## Changing properties {#change-properties}
+## Define your journey properties {#change-properties}

 >[!CONTEXTUALHELP]
 >id="ajo_journey_properties"
->title="Journey properties"
+>title="Learn more about journey properties"
->abstract="You can change the name of the journey, add a description, allow re-entrance, choose start and end dates and define a Timeout and error duration if you are admin."
+>abstract="This section shows the journey properties.
+By defaut, read-only parameters are hidden.
+Available settings depend on the status of the journey, on your permissions and product configuration."

 Click on the pencil icon, in the top right to access the journey's properties.

-You can change the name of the journey, add a description, allow re-entrance, choose start and end dates and define a **[!UICONTROL Timeout and error]** duration if you are admin.
+You can change the name of the journey, add a description, allow re-entrance, choose start and end dates and, as an Admin user, define a **[!UICONTROL Timeout and error]** duration.
+If enabled for your organization, you can also activate [burst messaging](#burst).

 For live journeys, this screen displays the publication date and the name of the user who published the journey.